 This article lists the web browser extensions I use and why.
 I will keep it updated from time to time.

-I try to be careful with the browser extensions I install, as they have deep access to browser data, so a compromised add-on can quickly become a nightmare if it manages for example to steal the credentials for my email account (although 2FA should mitigate that risk).
-For this reason I don't use some add-ons that are potentially useful but that I think I could live without.
+I try to be careful with the browser extensions I install, as they have deep access to browser data.
+This means a malicious or compromised add-on can quickly become a nightmare if it manages for example to steal the credentials for my email account (although 2FA should mitigate that risk).
+For this reason I carefully weigh the usefulness of the add-ons versus that risk.
 The ones I use are usually popular, with thousands of users and often editor-picked.

-Without further delay, these are the add-ons I'm currently using on Firefox, in alphabetical order:
+Without further delay, these are the add-ons I'm currently using on Brave:

 - KeepassXC-Browser: I use KeepassXC to hold my passwords and secrets, this is its official browser extension which enables form autocomplete.
 It works pretty well although not as well as competitors such as Lastpass or 1Password, but I wouldn't trust them with my data.